menu

 Real estate vacancies in Near West Side are 3.2%, which is lower than one will find in 77.7% of American neighborhoods.
 Demand for real estate in Near West Side is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-One of the unique characteristics of the Near West Side neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
+The Near West Side neighborhood stands out for having an average per capita income lower than 99.3% of the neighborhoods in the United States.
 Also of note, 92.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Near West Side neighborhood is a fantastic option for bicycle commuters, as 3.7% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 96.9% of the neighborhoods in America.